commit-live-students/help-center/Commit.live IDE information and troubleshooting tips.md

 Yes.
 If you are unable to use the IDE due to your operating system not meeting the requirements, please email tech@greyatom.com

-# can IDE works without internet?
+# Can IDE works without internet?

+No, IDE requires persistence internet connection to work.
+Without internet it will not work at all.

 # How can I change the font size in the IDE terminal?
 In the text editor?